shawnljh/fastbook/README.md

 ### 1. Latency Profile (Apples-to-Apples Historical Benchmark)
 **Build Flag:** `-DENABLE_TELEMETRY=ON`
-This profile injects x86-64 hardware intrinsics (`__rdtsc` / `__rdtscp`) into the hot path to measure microsecond-perfect execution time for every individual order.
+This profile injects x86-64 hardware intrinsics (`__rdtsc` / `__rdtscp`) into the hot path to measure execution time for every individual order.
 This profile maintains continuity with historical benchmarks by keeping telemetry active.

 | Metric | Result |
 | :--- | :--- |